nasa/cumulus/docs/deployment/README.md

 :::caution

 Cumulus deploys API Gateways for the Archive and Distribution APIs.
-In production environments these must be behind CloudFront distributions.
+In production environments these must be behind CloudFront distributions using HTTPS connections.

 :::